SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slimes/smol-slimes-community-straps.md

   - Open a pull request on the [SlimeVR Docs GitHub repository](https://github.com/SlimeVR/SlimeVR-Docs-Site).
   - Or, suggest changes and share your ideas in the [SlimeVR Discord](https://discord.gg/slimevr) -> [Suggestions on strap improvements](https://discord.com/channels/817184208525983775/1202031023945416725) channel.

-Please include clear photos, a description, and any relevant links or files.
+When contributing, please include clear photos, a description, and any relevant links or files.
 Your contribution helps others build better, more accessible VR experiences!

 <hr/>